Reviews You Can Rely On

 With its compact size, excellent image quality, and a myriad of additional features, the Fujifilm Instax Mini LiPlay came out on top as the best instant camera that we tested.
 Its sleek and thin design makes it incredibly easy to carry around, as it will fit in any bag and most pockets.
 Many of the smaller cameras sacrifice image quality for portability, but not this one.
 The LiPlay is a hybrid that utilizes the best parts of digital and film, all in one convenient and compact package.
 The review screen, in-camera filters, and frames offer quick and easy creative control over the image, and the digital storage option allows for more than one copy of a photo to be printed.
 A world of possibilities opens up with the use of a compatible app.
 By connecting your phone to the Mini LiPlay, features like remote capture, time stamping, and adding recorded sounds via a scannable QR code are easily accessible.
 Although some of the prints came out a bit dark, this camera's numerous settings give the user more creative control, enabling them to get a great shot in any situation.

-While it's helpful to be able to make adjustments in the camera's settings, the additional control features, especially those offered by the app, also require a little more time to get familiar with, giving the Mini LiPlay a bit of a learning curve.
-When using the autofocus, the printed photos often come out dark, so it's important to get the settings just right for different types of light.
-Being less point-and-shoot-ready means it's harder for anyone to just pick this camera up and start snapping pics, so if you're looking for a camera that you can easily pass around a party, others require less time to understand.
-But overall, the Instax Mini LiPlay has supreme portability while also taking high-quality photos, and offering numerous creative options, making it the best of the bunch.
+There is a little bit of a learning curve to the Mini LiPlay.
+Though the ability to make adjustments in the camera's settings is helpful, the additional control features, particularly those offered by the app, require a bit more time to grow accustomed to.
+When using the autofocus setting, the printed photos often turn out dark, so it's important to get the settings just right for different types of light.
+Also, the camera is less point-and-shoot-ready, so it's more challenging for anyone to just pick it up and start snapping pics.
+If you're shopping for an instant camera that you can easily pass around a party, other models require less time to figure out, like the Fujifilm Instax Square SQ1, which is a film camera and a bit more straightforward.
+Overall, we love the Instax Mini LiPlay's supreme portability, high-quality photos, and numerous creative options and it's our favorite of the bunch.

 Read more: Fujifilm Instax Mini LiPlay review